orcc/orc-apps/ZigBee/docs/readme.txt

 compiled for a general purpose processor.
 The same folder has also an input sample sequence and a reference output signal.
+The implementation monotoken_tx also works well with Xronos HDL generation.
+In this case the recommended FIFO size is 1.

 Compilation:
 Standard GCC compilation with the following